~/~/about~/projects~/blog

 </template>

 The ContentList component will automatically create a list of all the posts in the content/blog directory.
+The :query="{ sort: { date: -1 } }" attribute sorts the posts in reverse order based on their date, with the newest posts at the top of the list.
 You can then use the list variable to display the posts in any way you want.

 What's Next